 Frank’s money went to his ailing wife, Jennie.
 In 1924, Jennie died and her estate was split three ways, with Barbara receiving about $28 million.
 She was only 12 at the time so the inheritance was put into a trust that was astutely managed by her father, Edward Francis Hutton.

-By the time Barbara Hutton turned 21, her father had almost doubled the value of her holdings and got out of the Stock Market months before the crash of 1929.
+By the time Barbara turned 21, her father had almost doubled the value of her holdings and got out of the stock market months before the crash of 1929.

-When she reached the age of majority in 1933, Barbara Hutton had a fortune of $50 million, just over $1 billion in today’s money.
+When she reached the age of majority in 1933, she had a fortune of $50 million, just over $1 billion in today’s money.

 Barbara Hutton’s Early Life

 The long-held belief is that Edna took her own life because she was distraught about her failed marriage.
-It’s reported that Barbara Hutton is the one that found her mother’s body.
+It’s reported that Barbara was the one that found her mother’s body.

 Hutton shipped four-year-old Barbara off to live with relatives while he went back to what interested him most, making gigantic gobs of money and chasing women.
 Then, it was private school that involved little socializing with her peers and a lonely existence in a 26-room apartment.